p: (630) 947-8926

 Aurora University Students looking to set up an appointment during office hours can do so here.

 Finding and articulating different ways that psychodynamic theories can be synthesized by practitioners.
-In particular finding ways of the ideas of the independent school of British Object Relations, The psychoanalytic psychology of the self (i.e. Self-Psychology), and interpersonal theories can support one another.
+In particular finding ways that the ideas of the independent school of British Object Relations, the psychoanalytic psychology of the self (i.e. Self-Psychology), and interpersonal theories can support one another.

-Finally Dr. Gorman is very interested in the state of Social Work education, and ways that psychodynamic theory and practice does and does not fit into a broader (and more traditional) social work perspective.
+Finally, Dr. Gorman is very interested in the state of Social Work education, and ways that psychodynamic theory and practice do and do not fit into a broader (and more traditional) social work perspective.